theopenlane/gqlgen-plugins/README.md

 # gqlgen-plugins

 [gqlgen](https://gqlgen.com/reference/plugins/) provides a way to hook into the gqlgen code generation lifecycle.
-This repo contains two hooks:
+This repo contains several hooks that can be
+used:

 - bulkgen
 - resovlergen
+- searchgen

 ## ResolverGen